sourceduty/Pictures/README.md

 ![PNG Background](https://github.com/user-attachments/assets/cb37e039-86f6-41d7-bc3c-b23933ee01e7)

-[PNG Background](https://chatgpt.com/g/g-68354e7b090081919b75d2ef1965d36b-png-background) is a unique custom GPT that specializes in transforming PNG images with transparent backgrounds into polished, professional visuals by placing them onto visually appealing backgrounds.
-Users start by uploading a PNG file, which becomes the central foreground element of the final image.
-The GPT then helps choose or creates a complementary background—ranging from serene landscapes to futuristic themes or simple gradients—ensuring that the foreground image pops while the background remains balanced and supportive.
-This is ideal for producing banners, headers, profile visuals, and marketing graphics that look crisp and cohesive without needing advanced design skills.
+[PNG Background](https://chatgpt.com/g/g-68354e7b090081919b75d2ef1965d36b-png-background) is a unique custom GPT that helps users creatively integrate their .png files—especially those with transparent backgrounds—into visually compelling new scenes by generating and applying custom AI-powered image backgrounds.
+After a user uploads their .png image, the GPT guides them through a step-by-step selection process to choose a background theme such as "Nature," "Urban," "Abstract," or a personalized scene.
+It then generates the background and allows the user to specify the exact placement of their .png element (like Center or Bottom Right), ensuring harmonious composition and visual balance.
+Additionally, it supports resizing and minor adjustments to ensure the foreground fits proportionally within the new background.

 #